 On some units I have repaired Timbre would decrease as the CO frequency increased.
 I lowered R46 on Card 7 which increases the Timbre modulation amplitude.
 In some cases I dropped this from 15K down to 1K.
 I assume this is due to variation in VT2.

-I cut the run on Card 12 to IC1 pin 5 and ran a coax cable directly to the reverb return.
+I cut the run on Card 12 to IC1 pin 5 and ran a coax cable directly from the reverb output to IC5 pin 1.
+Ground is on a nearby trace..

 The pinout for Q2 on card 3is ECB, not EBC as described above.
 Also add a 100K load resistor as shown above.